Common Ragwort

 Control

 Methods of control vary depending on where the ragwort is growing, and how much of it you need to control; repeat treatments over several years may be required.
 Hand-pulling is effective on a small area, if the plants are pulled up before they flower.
-Avoiding bare ground, through reduction in grazing pressure, on susceptible land will help to avoid new plants germinating.
-Cutting should only be used as a last resort when other methods are not possible, as this stimulates growth and flowering later in the season.

 Whatever method chosen, the ragwort will require careful disposal to prevent further spread from the seeds, as well as accidental poisoning.
 Again, disposal will depend on the amount to be disposed of, and local resources, but incineration may be the best method.
+Care should be taken when handling or storing pulled plants, as ragwort remains toxic when dead.

 A pretty yellow and black bumblebee has its tongue out taking nectar from the yellow flowers it is sitting on